borg286/sevtech/README.md

 * Note that sharpening kits only repair. **Don't plan on getting obsidian sharpening kits** to upgrade your mining level

+* The silky touch modifier uses betweenlands gems rather than emeralds.
+This is useful for getting the ore itself, needed for a few recipes later and ore doubling

 * You gain access to the Ore Excavation modifier in this age (alongside the ability to add modifiers in general).
 Check options for the keybindings available.
 Ctrl+OreEx keybind opens up a GUI that allows you to edit shapes if you want.

-* OreEx will continue mining blocks with your tool even if it breaks, it only stops until one of the following happens:
+* OreEx will continue mining blocks with your tool even if it breaks, it only stops when one of the following happens:

     * Your hunger hits zero

     * You let go of the excavation key

+* If you hold food in your offhand and have a gluttony charm equipped you can eat while ore excavating, allowing you to mine the max 4000 blocks all at once.

 * You can swap parts on your tinker tools without any penalty.
 This lets you do something like create a pickaxe with a stone head, add the ore excavation modifier to it, and then mine through huge amounts of stone, repairing the tool as you go (make sure to have a Tool Station on hand and a LOT of food) in order to level it up very quickly.
-My personal preference was to add, in order, the ore excavation modifier, 5 reinforcement modifiers (ASAP as soon as you get the levels, to make the tool's durability last longer than your hunger) to make it unbreakable, and then Luck III.
+A good way to do this is to add, in order, the ore excavation modifier, 5 reinforcement modifiers (ASAP as soon as you get the levels, to make the tool's durability last longer than your hunger) to make it unbreakable, and then Luck III.
 Due to Ore Excavation, redstone (Haste) isn’t as important, so it can wait.
 Also, since you can replace parts without penalty, you can keep this pickaxe/axe/shovel/whatever for the rest of the game, replacing any part on it whenever something better shows up without having to worry about ever repairing it.

-* Absolutely make yourself a Luck III pick (costs 360 lapis), either on your main pick or keep a spare just for the ores that are annoying to find (nether amethyst, aquamarine, ...)
+* Absolutely make yourself a Luck III pick (even 1 lapis + time or forking up the 360 lapis to quickly get to Luck III), either on your main pick or keep a spare just for the ores that are annoying to find (nether amethyst, aquamarine, ...)
+(Just by adding only 1 Lapis will help, it slowly increases when used.)

     * Most geolosys ores are not affected by Luck, the ones affected by Fortune/Luck will be noted above in the Ore Distribution chart